Welcome to TheatreBooks

 Siegfried Kracauer

-Ever since it was first published in 1947, this landmark, now classic study of the rich history of the Weimar Republic, has never gone out of print.
-Siegfried Kracauer's intellectually rigorous argument broke new ground in exploring the connections between film aesthetics, the prevailing psychological state of Germans in the Weimer era, and the evolving social and political reality of the time.
-Now, this beautifully designed and entirely new edition reintroduces Kracauer's discussions of The Cabinet of Dr. Caligari, M, Metropolis, and The Blue Angel to the 21st century.
-Softcover, 348 pp. $30.95.
+Ever since 1947, when this treatise on the rich cinematic history of the Weimar Republic was first published, From Caligari to Hitler has never gone out of print.
+Now this beautifully designed and entirely new edition reintroduces Sigfried Kracauer's discussions of The Cabinet of Dr. Caligari, M, Metropolis, and The Blue Angel to the 21st century.
+Softcover, 348 pp. $29.95.

 The New German CinemaThe New German Cinema: Music, History, and the Matter of Style